 Lion Television (UK)

-Richard Bradley is a founder of Lion Television, one of the industry’s most successful production companies in London, Glasgow and New York.
-Richard specializes in both popular, ambitious history, science, arts and factual projects for broadcasters throughout Europe, Asia and North America.
-Under his creative leadership, Lion has established a worldwide reputation for innovative, accessible television, winning many awards including Emmys and BAFTAs.
-Richard oversees a diverse slate, from the hit comedy series Horrible Histories for CBBC—winner of over 30 awards—to the work of Professor Mary Beard such as Meet the Romans and Pompeii, from factual drama First Light to living history Victorian Farm.
-Richard has years of experience of the joys and challenges of ambitious international co-productions, and has created pioneering production partnerships in the Middle East and Asia, especially China, to create programs such as The First Emperor, China Atlas and Confucius, a ground-breaking co-production with CCTV10.
-Prior to founding Lion, Richard was an Emmy Award-winning director at the BBC for 12 years.
+Richard Bradley is a founder of Lion Television.
+Part of All3Media, Lion is one of the industry’s most highly-regarded production companies with bases in London, Glasgow and New York.
+Richard specializes in popular, ambitious history and factual projects but also oversees scripted, comedy and children’s content for broadcasters throughout Europe, Asia and North America.
+Under his creative leadership, Lion has established a worldwide reputation for innovative, quality television, winning many awards, including BAFTAs, Emmys and British Comedy Awards from the hit comedy series Horrible Histories for CBBC—winner of over 40 awards—to the work of professor Mary Beard such as Pompeii, and factual drama First Light.
+Richard has years of experience of ambitious international co-productions, and has created pioneering global production partnerships especially in China where Lion have made numerous ground-breaking shows—from Confucius with CCTV10 to Chinese New Year with the BBC and CICC.
+Prior to founding Lion, Richard was an Emmy Award–winning director at the BBC for 12 years.

 Beth Hoppe is Chief Programming Executive and General Manager, General Audience Programming for PBS.
 Beth is responsible for creating and implementing PBS’ primetime content strategy built around offering the highest quality productions in the genres of arts and independent film, drama, history, natural history, science, and news and public affairs.
 She joined PBS in 2011, and under her leadership PBS has become the fifth highest rated network in primetime television among households after the big four broadcasters.